IDMiller2020/cvIndustrial-CodeCademy/index.md

 ## Welcome to CV Industrial
+This would be a way to create a static page to present information and use a pre-made theme.
+I don't think this will work for a fully functional e-comerce website.

 You can use the [editor on GitHub](https://github.com/IDMiller2020/cvIndustrial-CodeCademy/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.